michaelgpearce/shared_should/README.md

 * You can redefine your shares by using the same name.
 These shares will only be available in in the current and descendant contexts.
 * Shares defined at the root (on your TestCase) are available in all contexts.

-### Initialization Blocks
+### Chaining

-The shared invocation accepts an initialization block by chaining <tt>with</tt> (or its alias <tt>when</tt>) followed by a block.
-This block can be used to create or modify instance variables used by the shared functionality.
-It always executes before the shared functionality.
+Shared Should provides powerful chaining capabilities.

+Chained setups and use_setups are applied to their parent context:

     context "Book" do
+        share_setup "for an in-stock book" do
-        setup { @book = Book.new(:quantity => 1, :price => 10_00) }
+            @book = Book.new(:quantity => 1, :price => 10_00

-        share_should "be available for checkout" { assert @book.available_for_checkout? }
+        end

         context "with a rentable book" do
-            # when share_should "be available for checkout" is executed, @book will have rentable equal to true
-            use_should("be available for checkout").with("a rentable book") { @book.rentable = true }
+            use_setup("for an in-stock book").setup { @book.rentable = true }

+            should "be available for checkout" { assert @book.available_for_checkout? }
         end

-        context "with a purchasable book" do
-            use_should("be available for checkout").when("purchasable") { @book.purchasable = true }
     end

+Or chained setups and use_setups can be chained to a should, use_should, context, or use_context:

+    context "Book" do
+        share_setup "for an in-stock book" do
+            @book = Book.new(:quantity => 1, :price => 10_00
         end

+        use_setup("for an in-stock book").
+            setup("for a rentable book") { @book.rentable = true }.
+            should("be available for checkout") { assert @book.available_for_checkout? }
+    end

 ### Parameterizing Shares

 Shared functions can also be parameterized using block parameters.
-This can be done for shared setups, shoulds, and the setups and shoulds contained within a shared context.
+This can be done for shared setups, shared shoulds, and the setups and shoulds contained within a shared context.
 The value passed to the shared function is the return value of the <tt>given</tt> parameterization block.
 The below example parameterizes a shared setup.

     context "Book" do
         share_setup "for an in-stock book" do |rentable|